WW92030-STORAGE/VSC/NOTES.md

 - Point light class with an attenuation.
 Also modified the base Light class to enclose the intensity as a Vector3 (three channels).
 Scene.h
 - Added an illuminate method which does raycasting to compute the illumination of a point given the primary ray, position, base color, etc.
+Material.h
+- Collating of material parameters such as base color and specular

 # 8 - VISIBILITY

 # 9 - POLYGONS